-Forrest Smith, co-owner and marketing manager of GF Harvest, in a Gluten Free & More interview with Erica Dermer (Celiac and the Beast), urges us all to ask our favorite brands to use purity protocol oats, “Call every company that makes a gluten free oat product and ask them if they are only using purity protocol oats in it.
+Forrest Smith, former owner of GF Harvest, in a Gluten Free & More interview with Erica Dermer (Celiac and the Beast), urges us all to ask our favorite brands to use purity protocol oats, “Call every company that makes a gluten free oat product and ask them if they are only using purity protocol oats in it.
 They might not tell who you the company they are buying from, but they should be able to answer this question…Tell them that you are not willing to take the risk of eating sorted oats so you will not be buying this product anymore.”

 You can find purity protocol, certified gluten free oats here on my gfJules site — and we deliver right to your door!